JuniorIOT/Junior_Internet_of_Things_2018/README.md

                                Value=127: no distance value
           1--- ---- Am I Hit   My hit status (I was hit?)

 		Game rule: add 2 degrees on each side of this 3 degree segment A hit is when target is within this range and within 20 meters +/-3 meters

+    -- OPTIONAL set environmental sensors values ((leave 00 if not used) byte 34, 35     Moisture   2 bytes, AD measurement directly from AD port byte 36, 37     AirPress   2 bytes, AD measurement directly from AD port byte 38, 39     CO2        2 bytes, AD measurement directly from AD port byte 40, 41     PPM 2.5    2 bytes, AD measurement directly from AD port put_PM_into_sendbuffer byte 42, 43     PPM 10     2 bytes, AD measurement directly from AD port byte 44, 45     Audio 1    2 bytes
+    byte 46, 47     Audio 2    2 bytes

     THIS BYTE STRING NEEDS A DECODER FUNCTION IN TTN:
     /* *